Backup and restore

 Manually restore MicroShift data by using the full file path of the backup you want to restore by running the following command:

-$ sudo microshift restore /var/lib/microshift-backups/<my_manual_backup>
+sudo microshift restore /var/lib/microshift-backups/_<manual_backup>_

 Optional.
 Manually restore data from a customized directory by using the full file path of the backup.
 Run the following command:

-$ sudo microshift restore /<mnt>/<other_backups_location>/<another_manual_backup>
+sudo microshift restore /mnt/_<other_backups_location>_/_<another_manual_backup>_

-with the backup name you used when creating the backup you are restoring.- Restart the host.
+- Restart the host.
 Restarting the host enables all workloads and pods to restart.

 Verification